Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 can update NCN master and storage nodes using CFS configuration only.
 Follow the following steps to complete the `management-nodes-rollout` stage.

+1. Refer to the "Install and Upgrade Framework" section of each individual product's installation documentation to determine if any special actions need to be performed outside of IUF for the `management-nodes-rollout` stage.

 1. Rebuild the NCN worker nodes.
-Follow the procedure in section [6.5.3 NCN worker nodes](#653-ncn-worker-nodes).
-Then return to this procedure to complete the next step.
+Follow the procedure in section [6.5.3 NCN worker nodes](#653-ncn-worker-nodes) and then return to this procedure to complete the next step.

 1. Configure NCN master and NCN storage nodes.

-    1. (`ncn-m#`) Get the `xnames` for all NCN master and NCN storage nodes in a comma separated list.
+    1. (`ncn-m#`) Create a comma-separated list of the xnames for all NCN master and NCN storage nodes and verify they are correct.

         ```bash
         MASTER_XNAMES=$(cray hsm state components list --role Management --subrole Master --type Node --format json | jq -r '.Components | map(.ID) | join(",")')